-Chris Brown is a commercial lawyer with 20 plus years’ experience in corporate transactions and advice.
+Chris is a commercial lawyer with over 20 years’ experience in corporate transactions and advice.
 He is a Partner at Hall & Wilcox and leads the firm’s UK desk.

 His transactional experience covers advice to clients on both public company takeovers and private M&A deals, including business and share sales, auction processes, equity investments and joint ventures.
 He has also advised clients on IPOs and other fundraising activities.

 With particular expertise in advice and transactions in the finance and insurance sectors, Chris advises institutional and non-institutional investors, in Australia and overseas, on acquisitions, disposals and other matters across wealth management and insurance.
 His clients include asset managers, life and general insurers, financial advice groups, and investment platforms.

 Chris also advises local companies and their owners on transformational deals and other matters, including succession planning, third party investment, joint ventures, management equity, shareholders agreements and outright sales.

 He has acted for numerous overseas investors into Australia, in particular those from North America, UK, and Japan.

 Chris is a dual-qualified lawyer admitted to practice in Australia and in England and Wales.
 Before joining Hall & Wilcox he was a Partner for nine years in the Corporate Division of a large Australian law firm.
 He has also worked as a Corporate Counsel for a leading global financial institution.

 - Acted for Focus Financial Partners (the leading international partnership of independent, fiduciary wealth management businesses) on wealth management investment in Australia.